theheking/intro-to-r/content/3_dataframes.md

 > Challenge
 > --------
 > Based on the given table of functions to asses data structure, can you answer the following questions?
-> - What is the class of the object metadata?
+> 1) What is the class of the object metadata?
-> - How many rows and how many columns are in this object?
+> 2) How many rows and how many columns are in this object?
-> - How many citrate+ mutants have been recorded in this population?
+> 3) How many citrate+ mutants have been recorded in this population?

 As you can see, many of the columns in our data frame are of a special class called `factor`.
 Before we learn more about the `data.frame` class, we are going to talk about factors.
-They are very useful but not necessarily intuitive, and therefore require some attention.
+They are very useful but not necessarily intuitive and therefore require some attention.

 Factors
 -------

 Factors are used to represent categorical data.
 Factors can be ordered or unordered and are an important class for statistical analysis and for plotting.

-Factors are stored as integers, and have labels associated with these unique integers.
+Factors are stored as integers and have labels associated with these unique integers.
 While factors look (and often behave) like character vectors, they are actually integers under the hood, and you need to be careful when treating them like strings.

 In the data frame we just imported, let’s do
 ```